• Skip to primary navigation

 Each South Indian state has a slight variation in which they make this chutney.
 It is also made differently in different homes.
 I am listing a few variations that you can try too.

-To make Kerala Style red chili coconut chutney, use coconut oil instead of vegetable oil.
+To make Kerala Style red chilli coconut chutney recipe, use coconut oil instead of vegetable oil.

 To make this chutney in Mangalore style, add a teaspoon of jaggery while grinding the chutney.

-Some people also add shallots (pearl onions) in their chutney.
-Just fry the shallot in some oil until lightly browned.
+Some people also add shallots (pearl onions, sambar onions) to their chutney.
+Just fry the sliced shallot in some oil until golden brown.
 Then blend them along with other ingredients.

 Make this chutney with tomatoes.
 Saute chopped tomatoes in little oil for 4-5 minutes.
 Add them with the remaining ingredients and make a chutney.